 A new, brick courthouse served the Crawford County citizenry at English starting in 1895, but it was soon clearly outmoded.
 One of my favorite movies is Hoosiers.
 Remember the school?
 It looked like that.
 And probably just like that school, the courthouse featured pine floors, no water, no plumbing, and no central heat.
 I remember a story that my grandma used to tell about when she’d go to cheer on my grandpa at high school basketball games around East-Central Indiana in the early 1950s.
 One school, which will remain nameless since I forget and will have to ask her, had troughs of running water in the bathrooms for the girls to pee in.
 I’d imagine the old courthouse in English was the same.
 Exasperated officials condemned the building as a fire hazard in 19396, but it would be another 19 years before a replacement was erected.
 That replacement is what we come to today.

 The new courthouse was quickly built and dedicated in 1959 by Representative Winfield K. Denton and Justice Arch N. Bobbitt of the Indiana Supreme Court7.
 Designed by architect Oliver W. Marble and built at a cost of $48,000 ($415,000 today), the building was largely unadorned.
 The east face -featuring the building’s primary entrance- is one story, with an asphalt roof supported by brick walls with several vertical windows with concrete infills.
-At the center of the building, a central projection of concrete blocks and aluminum siding supports a peaked roof.
-Two shallow stairs provide access to a set of recessed modern doors that are flanked on each side by a lantern- the only nod to styling apparent in the structure.
+At the center of the building, a shallow projection of concrete blocks and aluminum siding supports a peaked roof.
+Two stairs provide access to a set of recessed modern doors that are flanked on each side by a lantern- the only nod to styling apparent in the structure.
 Above the front doors are letters (not even centered) that spell out the building’s function, and above that is an aluminum-sided gable with functional louvers to provide ventilation to the attic.

 The courthouse sits on a hill, though, and it’s hard to take photos of.
 The northwestern wing is two stories tall built into the dirt and forms a u-shape with a mostly-symmetrical southwestern wing.
 Both feature their own gables.
-There’s an air-raid siren there, and the rest seems to support the building’s mechanical structure.
+There’s an air-raid siren there, and the rest of the place seems to support the building’s mechanical structure.
 A parking lot to the south of the old courthouse leads to the old Crawford County Jail.

 Let’s talk about this jail!
 Along with the courthouse, it was used until 2003.
 We’ll get to that, but can you imagine this place being even remotely sufficient to hold prisoners in this day and age?
 I can’t, but it was.
 I’m not from Crawford County, but I know the place is rural- there aren’t any cities to speak of, and the latest census estimates its population at around 10,000 people.
 Maybe the jail was sufficient.
 But the courthouse wasn’t- in fact, the entire town wasn’t.
 Let me explain.